Perfume, The Story of A Murderer by Patrick Süskind

 Would recommend to: give it a go for entertainment value.

-Guest review contributed by Bernie and Books.
+This guest review was contributed by Bernie and Books.
 This blogger studied costumes but also is an avid reader who enjoys analyzing books via her reviews.